codaglobal/terraform-provider-tmc/docs/resources/aws_cluster.md

 ---
-page_title: "TMC: tmc_cluster"
+page_title: "TMC: tmc_aws_cluster"
 layout: "tmc"
-subcategory: "Cluster"
+subcategory: "TKG Cluster"
 description: |-
-  Creates and manages a Cluster in the TMC platform
+  Creates and manages a Cluster using AWS in the TMC platform
 ---

 # Resource: tmc_cluster

-The TMC Cluster resource allows requesting the creation of a cluster in Tanzu Mission Control (TMC).
+The TMC Cluster resource allows requesting the creation of a AWS cluster in Tanzu Mission Control (TMC).
 It also deals with managing the attributes and lifecycle of the cluster.

 ```terraform
 resource "tmc_cluster" "example" {